bavelsoft/fieldmapper/README.md

         }
     }

 It doesn't matter what the conversion methods are called, so long as their types match.
 You can include conversion methods from other files by extending or implementing other interfaces or classes.
-To get automatic unboxing that doesn't throw NullPointerExceptions, you can extend a builtin interface:
+To get automatic unboxing that doesn't throw NullPointerExceptions, you can extend or implement a builtin interface:

     interface Foo extends MapperDefault {
         @TypeMapper